Peter Shilton: Early career

 In the summer of 1973, Shilton kept three clean sheets as England defeated Northern Ireland, Wales and Scotland.
 Against Scotland, Shilton made a right handed save diving to his left from Kenny Dalglish's shot that Shilton considered among his best saves.
 While drawing with Czechoslovakia earned Shilton his tenth cap – as a warm-up to a crucial World Cup qualifier against Poland in Chorzów a week later.
 This went badly for England, with Shilton unable to stop both goals in a 2–0 defeat and therefore making victory in the final qualifier, against the same opposition at Wembley four months later, a necessity if England were to make the finals.
 A perceived blunder by Shilton in this match led to a crucial goal by Jan Domarski for Poland, Shilton's night contrasting with the performance of Polish goalkeeper Jan Tomaszewski, who, though famously derided as "a clown" by Brian Clough (later Shilton's manager at Nottingham Forest), made a string of crucial saves as Poland got the draw they needed to qualify for the 1974 World Cup at England's expense.

 This experience perhaps led incoming England manager Don Revie to favour Ray Clemence in his selections.
 In 1975, Clemence won eight of the nine caps available, though England failed to reach the 1976 European Championships during this period.
 From 1977 new manager Ron Greenwood started to select Shilton as regularly as Clemence, eventually reaching the stage where he made a point of alternating them, seemingly unable to choose.
 This indecision attracted some adverse comment, with some commentators questioning Greenwood's ability to manage at the highest level.
 Shilton then featured heavily as England qualified for the 1980 European Championships in Italy – their first tournament for a decade.
-Shilton had won his 30th England cap in a 2–0 win over Spain in March 1980; his 31st would not come until the European Championships themselves.
+Shilton had won his 30th England cap in a 2–0 win over Spain in March 1980; his 31st would not come until the European Championship.
 It was a 1–0 defeat to Italy, which proved crucial as England failed to get through to the knockout phase.